Kevin Huerter NBA Playoffs Player Props: Kings vs. Warriors

-Kevin Huerter and the rest of the Sacramento Kings hit the court versus the Golden State Warriors in the NBA Playoffs on Wednesday, at 10:00 PM ET.
+Kevin Huerter and the rest of the Sacramento Kings take on the Golden State Warriors in the NBA Playoffs on Friday, at 8:00 PM ET.

-We're going to examine Huerter's prop bets, using stats and trends to help you make good predictions.
+In this piece we'll break down Huerter's stats and trends, helping you with your prop bets.

 Kevin Huerter Prop Bets vs. the Warriors